 The gynecologic oncologists at Virginia Oncology Associates will develop a cancer treatment plan that’s best for you based on your type and stage of ovarian cancer and your general overall health.
 Your treatment plan will typically involve surgery.
 Although, chemotherapy and other targeted therapies might also be used.

 New treatments for ovarian cancer are currently under investigation and available to patients in Virginia.
-Virginia Oncology Associates is a part of the US Oncology Network’s Research Program offering more than 70 active cancer research trials at any given time.
+Virginia Oncology Associates through our participation with Sarah Cannon Research Institute (SCRI) offers more than 70 active cancer research trials at any given time.

 Those who want to know whether their ovarian cancer was caused by a known genetic mutation causing hereditary ovarian syndrome can set up a genetic counseling session.
 Our Genetic Counselors can help you learn more about the genetic testing process and whether it’s right for you or members of your family.